-Once the governing equation for the ultrasound coupler is established, the numerical simulation of the 1D model shown in Figure 1(c) can be implemented by adopting the reverberation matrix method (RMM) described in [45,46] and applying the boundary and continuity conditions [37,38].
-For more detailed descriptions of the RMM and the simulation method, the readers should refer to the cited references [37,38,45,46].
+Fig. 4 Representing the ultrasound coupler as a 4-port network and S-parameters can be implemented by adopting the reverberation matrix method (RMM) described in Refs.
+[45,46] and applying the boundary and continuity conditions [37,38].
+For more detailed descriptions of the RMM and the simulation method, the readers should refer to the cited Refs.
+[37,38,45,46].
 Since the constants A and B are functions of the angular frequency ω , it is expected that the behavior of the ultrasound coupler is frequency dependent.
-Therefore, a broadband analysis of the ultrasound coupler is necessary, which can be facilitated using the S-parameters [47], a concept that is commonly used in the microwave community for representing a linear-time-invariant (LTI) network.
-As show in Figure 4, an ultrasound coupler can be considered as a 4-port network; port 1 and 2 represent the left and right edges of the substrate while port 3 and 4 represent the left and right edges of the superstrate, respectively.
-The transmission S-parameter S{j1} is the frequency spectrum of the output $u_j(x, \omega_i)$ at port j (j = 2, 3, and 4), when the ultrasound is generated at port 1 using an impulse force $F(\omega_i) = 1$.
-Port 1 is selected to be at several wavelengths away from the left edge of the bonding section to eliminate the edge resonance effect (see discussions in section 5.1).
-Once the S-parameters are available, the time-frequency response of the ultrasound coupler can be calculated using the procedure described in [47,48].
+Therefore, a broadband analysis of the ultrasound coupler is necessary, which can be facilitated using the S-parameters [47], a concept that is commonly used in the microwave community for representing a linear-timeinvariant network.
+As shown in Fig. 4, an ultrasound coupler can be considered as a 4-port network; port 1 and 2 represent the left and right edges of the substrate while port 3 and 4 represent the left and right edges of the superstrate, respectively.
+The transmission S-parameter S{j1} is the frequency spectrum of the output $u_j(x, x)$ ω_i) at port j (j=2, 3, and 4), when the ultrasound is generated at port 1 using an impulse force $F(\omega_i) = 1$.
+Port 1 is selected to be at several wavelengths away from the left edge of the bonding section to eliminate the edge resonance effect (see discussions in Sec.
+5.1).
+Once the S-parameters are available, the time-frequency response of the ultrasound coupler can be calculated using the procedure described in Refs.
+[47,48].